by Paddy Waldron

 There are a number of reasons why the modern transcripts often supplied, in particular as certified copies, whether typed or handwritten, are not appropriate for genealogical purposes:

-Remember to bring cash, as more modern forms of payment are not accepted (don't forget that the civil registration system is a 19th century invention).
+It is no longer necessary to bring cash, as more modern forms of payment, in particular credit cards, began to be accepted in 2015 (don't forget that the civil registration system is a 19th century invention).

 The images supplied currently show only the record requested even though there are normally several records on the same page.
 This is a major impediment to research.
 Before this recent change in policy (probably coinciding with the passage of the 2004 Act), photocopies of full pages from the register used to be routinely supplied.
 The use of genealogical records provided out of context in this manner has been described as akin to "reading the bible through a keyhole".
 If a registrar's handwriting is difficult to decipher, then the larger the sample of that handwriting available for comparison the easier the task of deciphering becomes.
 Even more importantly, practice as to the use of the word `deceased' in the Father's Name and Surname column in the marriage register varied widely from one registrar to another.
 If the word `deceased' appears in an adjoining marriage record, then the likelihood that the fathers named in the record of interest were alive at the time of the marriage is greatly increased.